Welcome to my new series… Searching for happiness.

-If you think about your goals in life you will undoubtedly be dreaming.
+What are goals if they are not dreams?
 Perhaps some of those goals are having a family, travel, owning a home, even reading the Harry Potter series.
 A dream is a dream.
 No matter the size or the amount of imagination put into it, dreams cause happiness.
 Goals help us dream, giving us hope for the future, hope for future happiness, and happiness in the present moment for entertaining our dreams.
 Dreaming is happiness.

 Hard work and growth allows you to look around and feel happiness.
 So many people have so much to be happy for and they don’t even notice because without ambition and growth they are not able to properly appreciate and be happy.
 When things are given to us by no intent of our own sometimes it’s hard to appreciate our happiness.
 Appreciation comes from personal growth and appreciation is happiness.

-On the journey of accomplishing your goals you may be lead in the direction of more goals.
+On the journey of accomplishing your goals, you may be directed towards goals.
 More goals that bring out the potential happiness for the future.
-Happiness is not in completion but rather in the journey, establishing goals allows the paths of your life to expand and reach into areas in which it may not have without those goals.
+Happiness is not in completion but rather on the journey, establishing goals allows the paths of your life to expand and reach into areas in which it may not have without those goals.
 Opening doors to happiness.

 Why do we create goals?
 Isn’t it for happiness that we do it?
-Of course.
 You are sending yourself a little bit of love every time you set a new goal.
 Setting time in your life to do the things that you want to do, to benefit yourself.